Medicare Dental Coverage

-Under Section 1862(a)(12) of the Social Security Act and 42 CFR 411.15(i), Medicare doesn’t pay for items and services in connection with the care, treatment, filling, removal, or replacement of teeth or structures directly supporting the teeth except for inpatient hospital services connected to dental procedures if the patient is hospitalized because of 1 of these:
+Under Section 1862(a)(12) of the Social Security Act and 42 CFR 411.15(i), Medicare doesn’t pay for (also called "payment exclusion") items and services in connection with the care, treatment, filling, removal, or replacement of teeth or structures directly supporting the teeth ("dental services"), except for inpatient hospital services connected to dental services when the patient requires hospitalization because of 1 of these:

-Medicare payment can be made under Part A and Part B when dental services are inextricably linked to the clinical success of other Medicare-covered services.
+The dental services payment exclusion doesn’t apply, and Medicare can pay under Part A and Part B, when dental services are inextricably linked to the clinical success of other Medicare-covered procedures or services.

 Examples of dental services that are inextricably linked to, and substantially related and integral to the clinical success of, certain Medicare-covered services could include, but aren’t limited to:

-- Dental or oral exams as part of a comprehensive workup prior to, and medically necessary diagnostic and treatment services to eliminate an oral or dental infection prior to or contemporaneously with, a Medicare-covered:
+- Dental or oral exams as part of a comprehensive workup prior to the Medicare-covered services listed below.
+And, medically necessary diagnostic and treatment services to eliminate an oral or dental infection prior to or contemporaneously with these Medicare-covered services:

 - Organ transplant, including hematopoietic stem cell and bone marrow transplant

 - Cardiac valve replacement

 - Valvuloplasty procedures